petros-d/docs/cloud/configure-idp.md

 ### Step 3: Provide Astronomer with Your Integration Information

-On the page for your Okta App Integration, click **View Setup Instructions**.
+On the page for your Okta app integration, click **View Setup Instructions**.
 Copy the values for `Single Sign-on URL` and `X.509 Certificate` that appear and send these to Astronomer Support.
 From here, Astronomer will finalize the integration with Okta.

 ### Step 4: Assign users to your Okta application

 On the page for your Okta app integration, open the **Assignments** tab.
 Ensure that all users who will use Astronomer are assigned to the integration.
-For more information, read [Okta Documentation])(https://help.okta.com/en/prod/Content/Topics/users-groups-profiles/usgp-assign-apps.htm).
+For more information, read [Okta Documentation](https://help.okta.com/en/prod/Content/Topics/users-groups-profiles/usgp-assign-apps.htm).

 ## Azure